Meet Our Team

 Katrina brings with her over ten years of experience working with external clients in a variety of environments.
 Her experience not only includes social media but administrative support and event management.
 Katrina brings her leadership skills and ability to coordinate multiple projects at one time to our team.
 She also works closely with our fundraising committee to execute our fundraisers.

 Sarah is a former school psychologist who loves books and kids.
-Those passions led her to Madison Reading Project where she assists the fundraising team.
+Those passions led her to Madison Reading Project where she coordinates the events and works with individual donors and corporate sponsors.
 She has her B.A. in Psychology from the University of Notre Dame and her M.S. in Educational Psychology from Indiana University.
 She is thrilled to be helping get books into the hands of children throughout south central Wisconsin.

-Tom and his wife, Darcy, are the parents of three grown children and live on a small farm in Town of Cross Plains, where they now raise three horses.
-He uses his degree in journalism to write grants and an occasional feature story for "Isthmus," Madison's weekly newspaper.
-In his free time, Tom plays guitar, bikes, hikes and kayaks.
-"I've always loved books and frequently have more than one ready to read everyday," he says.
-"The best ones are those you read to children."
+Tom and his wife, Darcy, are the parents of three grown children and live on a farmette in the Town of Cross Plains, where they now raise three horses.
+Using his degree in journalism, Tom is Madison Reading Project's grant writer and researcher.
+In his spare time he occasionally freelances for "Isthmus," Madison's weekly newspaper, plays guitar, bikes, hikes and kayaks.
+"I've always loved books and make time daily to read," he says.
+"The best books are those you read to children, especially to our granddaughter, Rosie."

 Gloria was not always an avid reader, however, once she gained confidence she took off running, reading book after book everywhere she went.
 Gloria is channeling that same tenacity now in working for the Madison Reading Project because she is a walking example of the difference reading can have on a child.